juanmas-hub/conurbanOS/README.md

   - **Short-term scheduler** for CPU dispatch.
   - **Medium-term scheduler** for suspended processes.
   - **Long-term scheduler** for process admission.
-- Communicates with Memory and CPU via sockets or channels.
 - Implements semaphores and mutexes for inter-process synchronization.

 ### 🧮 Memory

-The Memory module is responsible for managing process address spaces and page tables.
+The Memory module is responsible for managing both **virtual** and **physical memory** in the system.
+It handles address translation, memory allocation, and page replacement, playing a key role in the OS simulation.

-- **Page tables** implemented as **n-ary trees** to efficiently represent hierarchical memory structures.
+- Implements a **multi-level page table** structure using **n-ary trees**, allowing efficient representation of complex virtual memory mappings.
+- Supports **virtual memory** through the use of a **swap file** (a binary file on disk) to store pages that don't fit in physical memory.
-- Supports dynamic memory allocation, frame management, and page replacement policies.
+- Manages **physical memory** with frame allocation, page loading, and eviction policies.
+- Handles page faults and responds to memory access requests from the CPU module.
-- Interfaces with CPU and Kernel for memory access and swapping.
+- Coordinates with the Kernel for memory initialization and process management.

 ### ⚙️ CPU

 The CPU module simulates process execution and manages low-level memory interactions.

+- Multiple CPU instances can run in **parallel**, allowing the simulation of a **multi-core environment**.
+Each CPU acts as an independent service, concurrently executing processes and communicating with shared modules.
-- Implements **TLB (Translation Lookaside Buffer)** for fast address translation.
+- Implements a **TLB (Translation Lookaside Buffer)** for fast address translation.
 - Uses **cache mechanisms** to improve memory access performance.
-- Handles page faults by interacting with Memory.
+- Handles page faults by interacting with the Memory module.
-- Uses **Go routines** and **channels** for concurrent execution.
+- Utilizes **goroutines** for internal concurrency and process scheduling within each CPU instance.

 ### 🔌 IO

 The IO module handles I/O-bound processes and simulates peripherals.

+- Multiple IO modules can run in parallel, each simulating a separate device or set of devices.
+This allows concurrent handling of multiple I/O operations across the system.
-- Supports basic device simulation and manages blocked processes.
+- Supports basic device simulation and manages blocked processes waiting for I/O.
-- Coordinates with the Kernel to reintegrate processes after I/O completion.
+- Coordinates with the Kernel to reintegrate processes into the scheduling cycle after I/O completion.

 ---